SovereignCloudStack/standards/Standards/scs-0210-v2-k8s-version-policy.md

 ## Decision

-In order to keep up-to date with the latest Kubernetes features, bug fixes and security improvements, the provided Kubernetes versions should be kept up to date with the upstream.
+In order to keep up-to-date with the latest Kubernetes features, bug fixes and security improvements, the provided Kubernetes versions should be kept up-to-date with new upstream releases:

 - The latest minor version MUST be provided no later than 4 months after release.
 - The latest patch version MUST be provided no later than 1 week after release.